girikgarg8/Namaste-React-Frontend-Cohort/Session-12-Lets-Build-Our-Store/theory/Notes.md

 }
 ```

 We subsscribe to the store using the `useSelector` hook from `react-redux`.
-Specifically, we are subscribing to the items object in `store.cart`.
+Specifically, we are subscribing to the items object in `store.cart.items`.
 This is good for performance reasons, because we avoid unecessary re-renders due to other objects in the state being changed.

 In order to dispatch an action from the React component, we use the following syntax